AZERXONE/AZERXONE/README.md

 ## Computer Science Student

-I'm a Computer Science student at the Széchenyi István University.
-I'm in my second semester of learning cs in university.
+I'm a first year Computer Science student at the Széchenyi István University.
 My projects are all built from the ground up, from planning and designing all the way to fully working softwares.

 ## Languages and Tools